metio/terraform-provider-k8s/docs/data-sources/batch_job_v1_manifest.md

 Optional:

-- `config_map_ref` (Attributes) ConfigMapEnvSource selects a ConfigMap to populate the environment variables with.The contents of the target ConfigMap's Data field will represent the key-value pairs as environment variables. (see [below for nested schema](#nestedatt--spec--template--spec--ephemeral_containers--env_from--config_map_ref))
+- `config_map_ref` (Attributes) ConfigMapEnvSource selects a ConfigMap to populate the environment variables with.
+The contents of the target ConfigMap's Data field will represent the key-value pairs as environment variables. (see [below for nested schema](#nestedatt--spec--template--spec--ephemeral_containers--env_from--config_map_ref))
 - `prefix` (String) An optional identifier to prepend to each key in the ConfigMap.
 Must be a C_IDENTIFIER.
-- `secret_ref` (Attributes) SecretEnvSource selects a Secret to populate the environment variables with.The contents of the target Secret's Data field will represent the key-value pairs as environment variables. (see [below for nested schema](#nestedatt--spec--template--spec--ephemeral_containers--env_from--secret_ref))
+- `secret_ref` (Attributes) SecretEnvSource selects a Secret to populate the environment variables with.
+The contents of the target Secret's Data field will represent the key-value pairs as environment variables. (see [below for nested schema](#nestedatt--spec--template--spec--ephemeral_containers--env_from--secret_ref))

 <a id="nestedatt--spec--template--spec--ephemeral_containers--env_from--config_map_ref"></a>
 ### Nested Schema for `spec.template.spec.ephemeral_containers.env_from.config_map_ref`